andykorth/oogcapitalmanagement/content/posts/what-we-know-about-gateways.md

 ## Gateway cost

 Costs have been well covered in discussion on discord.
-We don't exactly know how many upgrades will be typical.
+We now have a pretty solid look at the materials for each upgrade cost.
 It seems the two distance upgrades adds a few hundred of each afab and 240 LIT.
 We don't know the cost of the new materials, but since it doesn't add TSH/RSH/PSH, it's pretty cheap, proportionally.

 ![More jumps](http://kortham.net/temp/firefox_Cq7DW5ZA51.png)